 The provision of urban landscaping provides multiple aesthetic and ecological benefits and should be required of all new development.
-By incorporating such elements as layered vegetation, green roofs, larger trees and vegetated walls, and by integrating rainwater harvesting, projects can contribute to the ecological sustainability of the city, while providing attractive greenery and effective open space in a dense urban neighborhood.
+By incorporating such elements as layered vegetation, green roofs, larger

 Require minimum ecological standards for urban landscaping for all new development and provide incentives for existing development to meet these standards.